wkoertgen/train.oracle12.migration/FAQ.md

 # FAQ on Oracle12 / Oracle11 on Vagrant

 ## 1. What is the difference between your solution and Oracle's solution  ?

+Oracle's solution comes along with Oracle 11.2.0.4, which is not free for standard Developer License.
+Our solution aims to people who have no money or do not work in companies, able to afford a support identfier.
+Hence you cannot directly upgrade Oracle 11.2.0.1 to Oracle12c.
+Nevertheless we ar able to do our studies in upgrading.
+Additonal workarounds can be found on [wkoertgen.blogspot.de](http://wkoertgen.blogspot.de)

-The Oracle Upgrade Team did a great job, especially the Hand-on-Labs is excellent.
+Nevertheless, Oracle's Upgrade Team did a great job, the Hand-on-Labs is excellent.

 http://www.oracle.com/technetwork/community/developer-vm/index.html